 How to negotiate a physician employment contract?

 If you’re a physician, you’ve spent much time learning, training, and working hard to reach your professional objectives.
 But even after all that work, you might discover that signing a physician employment contract is still necessary for your career development.
+Understanding the different physician compensation models can significantly affect this process.

 After all, this contract will outline your employment conditions, including your pay, benefits, responsibilities, and more.